airyhq/airy/docs/docs/guides/airy-core-and-rasa.md

 ```

 to get an ngrok URL that points to your local Rasa installation at
 `localhost:5005`.
-With the public ngrok url your Webhook subscription payload
+With the public ngrok URL your webhook subscription payload
 should look like so:

 ```json